 If you do have a traditional pension plan through your employer, the first order of business is to contact your human resources department to determine what benefit payment you can expect at retirement.
 This is usually based on a percentage of your income that increases with the number of years you work for your employer.

 Start by determining whether you are vested and getting that projected monthly income number.
 Add the number to your expected monthly Social Security benefit to determine if the resulting figure will be sufficient to afford the type of retirement you’re expecting.
-If not, you’ll have to look at defined-contribution alternatives, such as Traditional and Roth IRAs, to make up the difference.
+If not, you’ll have to look at defined-contribution alternatives, such as a 401(k), traditional IRA and Roth IRA, to make up the difference.

 You Don’t Control Your Employer’s Pension Plan

 That last point is critical.
-Since the 1970s thousands of employers have terminated their traditional pension plans in favor of defined-contribution plans.
+Since the 1970s, thousands of employers have terminated their traditional pension plans in favor of defined-contribution plans.
 Sometimes they’ll arrange a payout to employees for their portions of the plan to date.
-In other cases they leave the funds in a poorly managed account that will pay meager benefits until the last pensioned employee dies.
-Either way, you won’t get the expected monthly benefit if this happens.
+In other cases, they leave the funds in a poorly managed account that pays meager benefits until the last pensioned employee dies.
+Either way, you won’t get your expected monthly benefit if this happens.

-There is also the possibility that your company’s pension plan could fail.
-There are some protections in place to help preserve a portion of your pension plan, but not necessarily all of it.
+There’s also the chance that your company’s pension plan could fail.
+There are some protections in place to help preserve a portion of your pension plan, but not all of it.

-Whenever possible, you want to ensure that your pension is a portion of your expected retirement income, not all of it.
+Whenever possible, make sure your pension represents only a portion of your expected retirement income—not all of it.

 Watch Out for Inflation

 The definition of inflation that triggers a COLA can work against seniors, however.
 COLAs are generally based on the Consumer Price Index (CPI), a general-purpose index that doesn’t address specific demographic needs.
-For retirees, for example, healthcare is a major component of a household budget and price levels in that sector are rising much faster than in the general economy.
+For retirees, for example, healthcare is a major component of a household budget.
+Price levels in that sector are rising much faster than in the general economy.
 If the CPI is 2%, but your personal rate of inflation is 5%, you’ll fall behind even with a COLA provision.